Keran-An/Analyzing-Business-Data-in-SQL/sql_scripts/exploratory_analysis.md

 ```
 # User-Centric KPIs
 ## Registration by Month
+- Tracks the number of new user registrations per month.
+- Important for understanding customer acquisition trends over time.
 ```sql
 SELECT
   -- Get the earliest (minimum) order date by user ID